Tom8l/calorie-and-macro-calculator/README.md

 Once downloaded, extract the files and open **macro_calc.exe** to use the calculator.

-You can find other versions by clicking **Release** on the right-hand side of the repository page.
+You can find other versions by clicking **Releases** on the right-hand side of the repository page.